-APRA AMCOS collects licence fees from streaming services such as Spotify, Apple Music, Amazon Music, Google Play, YouTube, Vevo and SoundCloud for music offered on their streaming services.
-In the 2020-21 financial year APRA AMCOS audio streaming revenue exceeded $136m, with streaming now the most popular way to consume music throughout the world.
+APRA AMCOS collects licence fees from streaming services such as Spotify, Apple Music, Amazon Music, Vevo and SoundCloud for music offered on their streaming services.
+Streaming is now the most popular way to consume music throughout the world.

-APRA AMCOS also collects licence fees for music being used on Facebook (and associated properties including Instagram, Facebook Messenger, and Oculus) and Les Mills.
+APRA AMCOS also collects licence fees for music being used on user generated content, social media and fitness services such as YouTube, Tik Tok, Facebook (and associated properties including Instagram, Facebook Messenger, and Oculus) and Les Mills.

 These licences cover performing and mechanical rights, and royalties are paid to both APRA and AMCOS members using the methods described below.

 What information does APRA AMCOS use to determine who should be paid?

 Streaming service providers send us detailed electronic files of all the songs that have been streamed on a periodic basis i.e. some reports are provided monthly, some quarterly.